 [A Boeing B-17 US heavy-bomber leaving contrails over the burning Berlin on 3 February 1945.
 The American official record states that the bombers were sent to hit the Tempelhof marshalling yards.]

-[The ruins of the Berlin Oper as seen in July 1945 by William Vandivert, an American journalist.
-Notice the rubble on the foreground and the brick cover case at left.]
+[The ruins of the Berlin Oper as seen in July 1945 by William Vandivert, an American photojournalist sent to the defeated capital.
+Note rubble on the foreground and the Prussian statues’ brick cover case at left.]

 [A view of the rear side of the iconic building after the end of the war, taken from Behrenstraße.]